gamer4eg/WeakAuras_2.4.3-Artur91425/README.md

 Can Spell Use check

 The rest works partially, but you can always write a report, or (and it will be better) to fix it yourself.

-Attempting to backport current weakauras to TBC for use on the LH server

 ## How To